How to enter into a NZ business partnership agreement

-If you intend to operate a business it is important to identify the most appropriate and effective legal relationship for you and any business colleagues; there are a number of different ways to structure this relationship, and different laws govern different relationships (see related article How to structure your business).
+If you intend to operate a New Zealand business it is important to identify the most appropriate and effective legal relationship for you and any business colleagues; there are a number of different ways to structure this relationship, and different laws govern different relationships (see related article How to structure your business).

 Under the partnership option, two or more parties enter into a contract to carry on business together with a common purpose.
 Because the relationship between the individuals is at law a contractual one, the relationship gives rise to rights and duties that are legally binding between the partners.